DEusername/BrewJourney/README.md

 BrewJourney was built during BeaverHacks 2026 at Oregon State University, specifically targeting the 'Google - Best Use of Gemini' track.

 ## The Problem: The "Entry Barrier" of Hobbyist Coffee
 Getting into hobbyist coffee is rewarding, but the learning curve can be steep.
-Improving your brew requires tracking variables like grind size, water temperature, timing, and ratios.
+Improving your brew requires tracking variables like grind size, water temperature, timing, and weight ratios.
 For those just starting out, this can feel overwhelming; for seasoned hobbyists, keeping track of these details across different beans and methods becomes a repetitive, tiresome chore.
 This "data fatigue" often leads to inconsistent brews and missed opportunities to learn from what’s actually in the cup.

-### Key Features
-- **Precise Brew Analytics:** Go beyond simple notes.
-Track the granular variables that make that perfect cup, including coffee-to-water ratios, grind sizes, roast levels, temperatures, and more.
-Our structured logging ensures every brew is a step towards success.
-- **AI Barista ("Brewy"):** Your own digital barista.
-Brewy doesn't just chat; it analyzes your historical brew logs to provide evidence-backed adjustments.
-Whether your extraction is too sour or your body is too thin, Brewy leverages AI to diagnose your technique and suggest calibrated improvements.
-- XX: FIXME
+## Our Solution
+BrewJourney aims to bridge the gap between logging data and gaining actual insight.
+We built a tool that simplifies the workflow of coffee making, allowing the user to focus on the enjoyment of the craft rather than the tedium of the paperwork.
+  - **Streamlined Workflow:** A clean, intuitive user interface, designed to capture essential data points quickly, ensuring the logging process never interrupts the ritual of brewing.
+  - **Evidence-Backed Insights:** Leveraging Google Gemini, BrewJourney moves beyond static logs.
+By analyzing your unique brew history, the app provides grounded, data-driven suggestions to help you dial in your next cup with precision.
+  - **Long-Term Learning:** Whether you are brewing your first pour-over or your thousandth, our goal is to maximize the learning and enjoyment of the hobby by making your data work for you.

 ## Tech Stack
 - Frontend: React Native, Expo, Tamagui (styling)